 4. You need to find a trading method that suits you

-If you love watching the markets and have all the time in the world, then long term trend following will not suit you.
-You’d micro manage your trades on the shorter time frames, and miss the longer term trend.
+If you love watching the markets and have all the time in the world, then a long-term trend following approach will not suit you.
+You’d micromanage your trades on the shorter time frames, and miss the longer term trend.

 If you love to build systematic trading systems, then learning how to read chart patterns and price action will not suit you.
 You’d be frustrated because there are some things in the market that can’t be quantified.

 My point is… you need to find a trading approach that suits you, yourself.